WanjiruNjunge/balancer/README.md

     ```sh
     pip install -r requirements.txt
     ```
-4. *Run the load balancer:*
+4. *Run the Main Script:*
+   Execute your main.py script using the command:
     ```sh
     python main.py
     ```
 This will start the load balancer and all associated services.

 5. Ensure the server is running
-   - `localhost:7432/home` to confirm the server is up and running.
+   - Open your web browser and navigate to `localhost:7432/home` to confirm the server is up and running.
 ![Screenshot 2024-08-17 211137](https://github.com/user-attachments/assets/f7e91e7c-1944-4bce-8fe8-32e2f1316783)